itsjaboyd/Tool-Coop/README.md

 ## Organization & Name Scheme
 Default django project organization.

-Try and keep filenames to one word and either use camel case, or dashes.
+Ty and keep filenames to one word and either use camel case, or dashes.

 ## Version Control Procedures